Vietnam War body count controversy: Overview

 Since the goal of the United States in the Vietnam War was not to conquer North Vietnam but rather to ensure the survival of the South Vietnamese government, measuring progress was difficult.
 All the contested territory was theoretically "held" already.
-Instead, the US Army used body counts to show that the US was winning the war.
-The Army's theory was that eventually, the Viet Cong (VC) and People's Army of Vietnam (PAVN) would lose after the attrition warfare.
+Instead, the U.S. Army used body counts to show that the U.S. was winning the war.
+The army's theory was that eventually, the Viet Cong (VC) and People's Army of Vietnam (PAVN) would lose after the attrition warfare.

-According to historian Christian Appy, "search and destroy was the principal tactic; and the enemy body count was the primary measure of progress" in General Westmoreland’s war of attrition.
+According to historian Christian Appy, "search and destroy was the principal tactic; and the enemy body count was the primary measure of progress" in General William Westmoreland’s war of attrition.
 "Search and destroy" was coined as a phrase in 1965 to describe missions aimed at flushing the VC out of hiding, while the body count was the measuring stick for the success of any operation.
-Since the early stages of the war did not seek to hold territory, assessments of whether an operation was considered a victory or not was entirely based on having a higher enemy killed ratio for US commanders.
+Since the early stages of the war did not seek to hold territory, assessments of whether an operation was considered a victory or not were entirely based on having a higher enemy killed ratio for U.S. commanders.
 Competitions were held between units for the highest number of VC/PAVN killed in action, or KIAs.
 Army and marine officers knew that promotions were largely based on confirmed kills.
 The pressure to produce confirmed kills resulted in massive fraud.
-Appy claims that American commanders exaggerated body counts by 100 percent.
-One study revealed that 61% of American commanders considered that body counts were grossly exaggerated.
+Appy claims that U.S. commanders exaggerated body counts by 100 percent.
+One study revealed that 61% of U.S. commanders considered that body counts were grossly exaggerated.